vsivsi/meteor-file-collection/README.md

 #### CORS / Apache Cordova Support

-The HTTP access in file-collection can be configured for compatibility with [Cross Origin Resource Sharing (CORS)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) via use of the `additionalHTTPHeaders` option.
+The HTTP access in file-collection can be configured for compatibility with [Cross Origin Resource Sharing (CORS)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) via use of a custom handler for the `'options'` request method.

 This provides a simple way to support accessing file-collection files in [Apache Cordova](https://github.com/meteor/meteor/wiki/Meteor-Cordova-integration) client applications: